Sciatica Causes: Learn how Pilates can help

 Lying on your back seems to be the least stressful and generally a minor bulging of a disc will vanish after a good night’s rest.

-Pilates exercises help to improve our posture and core strength through a very precise and concentrated set of exercises.
 When you work on these exercises regularly you will notice how you stand and sit taller and with less pain in the back and joints.

 WORK -

 Work that requires repetitive lifting, vibrations from driving trucks and heavy equipment can have serious consequences on the vertebral discs.
-These discs act as shock absorbers between the bones that make up the spine.
+These vertebral discs act as shock absorbers between the bones (vertebrae) that make up the spine.

 When these discs become compressed from forces of lifting and twisting they leak or bulge in the outer shell.
 This bulge can irritate the nerve roots causing severe sciatica pain in the back and lower extremities.